 - Star Wars: The Old Republic: On Iokath, Lana Beniko notes that the superweapon power levels are off the chart and rising by the second.
 How she can tell if they're rising then they're already off the scale is anyone's guess.

 - The thermometer on the HUD in The Legend of Zelda: Breath of the Wild is calibrated for normal atmospheric temperatures.
-In extremely hot regions, like Death Mountain, it is consistently maxed out, and if Link isn't wearing adequate protective clothing, will even catch fire.
+In extremely hot regions, like Death Mountain, it is consistently maxed out, and any wooden weapons and shields Link has equipped will catch fire (and so will Link, if he doesn't have adequate protection from Flamebreaker armor or a Fireproof elixir).
 Likewise, if Link gets frozen solid, the thermometer gets completely encased in ice.
 Also, opening the map while on Death Mountain has the temperature indication reading a red "Error".

 - Spoofed in this xkcd strip.